-Persons who have received their First Communion and are 10 yrs to adult, may serve as acolytes.
-Altar Servers assist the priest at Mass on Sundays, Holy Days and other sacramental celebrations.
+Persons who have received their First Communion and are 10 yrs to adult may serve.
+Altar Servers assist the priest at Mass on weekends (Saturday or Sunday), Holy Days and other sacramental celebrations.
 Training is provided.
+For information on how to join please contact the office at (303) 688-3025.

 Art & Environment